Here’s Why Charging an Electric Car Can Suck - And It’s Not The Reason You Think!

 suck

-The interesting thing about these charging points is that they all cost different amounts, so if I click on one, we just stop it.
-Here you can see the price is 15 cents per kilowatt hour which means recharging the tesla in half would cost around 7.50 while this is super affordable at a rate of 15 miles gained per hour it would take around 10 hours per half load let's take a look at the one in the industrial park we're going to next which should be down here now this one is actually a little bit different this one will cost a dollar an hour so sometimes it's because of the amount of power , sometimes it's set by the hour and you can see we have two available so we should be ready to go there next so re here at another charging point t yours is i kept saying industrial area this is a business park , but it's a very advanced business park I'd say it's probably about three or four square miles and they have like 12 of these charging point stations so let's see what this one charges up to 6.6 kilowatts I
+It largely depends because the apartment complex or shopping center or whoever installed the charger will usually set the rate.
+The interesting thing about these charging points is that they all cost different amounts so if I click on one we just stop it, here you can see the price is 15 cents per kilowatt hour, that means recharging the tesla up to half would cost around 7.50, while this is super affordable at a speed of 15 miles gained per hour, it would take about 10 hours for half a charge, let's take a look at the one in the industrial park we have. let's move on to the next thing which should be down here now this one is actually a little bit different this one will be a dollar per hour so sometimes it's for the amount of energy sometimes it's set per hour and you can see we have two available so It should be good to go there next, so we're here at another loading point.

 think